Tatiana Najera

 Tatiana Najera Cardona (born July 17, 1988) is a Colombian model, who was a Miss Colombia 2010 contestant, where she was the third place finalist.

+Personal life

 She was born in Cartagena de Indias.
 She has a master's degree in international business and integration and a bachelor's degree in political sciences.
 She is fluent in English, French, Spanish, and Portuguese and has knowledge of Italian.

 Miss Colombia

 Cardona's charisma and smile led her to get 9.7 in the evening dress category and 9.7 in bathing suit.
 She was given the honor of representing Colombia at Miss Intercontinental.